cpp

 Function call convention

-The call convention are the technical details on how exactly a function is called, which depend on the system architecture, the operating system, and the compiler.
-C++ does not specify a call convention, but some C++ functionality (like the constructor elision and the return value optimization) follows from a typical call convention.
+The call convention are the technical details on how exactly a function is called, which depend on the platform (the system architecture, the operating system, and the compiler).
+C++ does not specify a call convention (that’s the operating system business), but some C++ functionality (like the constructor elision) depends on a call convention.

-Small data may be passed or returned in processor registers.
-For instance, a function can take an argument or return as a result an integer in a register, e.g., EAX for x86, Linux, and GCC.
+Small data may be accepted or returned in processor registers, e.g, an integer in EAX for x86, Linux, and GCC.

-In the legacy call convention, a function returned its result in a temporary place at the top of the stack, which was easy to locate with the stack register – that was an advantage.
-A disadvantage it was to copy the result from the temporary place to its destination, e.g., a variable that was assigned the result.
+The legacy call convention required a function to return its result in a temporary place at the top of the stack, which was easy to locate with the stack register – that was an advantage.
+A disadvantage it was to copy the result from that temporary place to a destination, e.g., a variable that was initialized with the result.

-The modern call convention allows the place for the return value be allocated anywhere in memory (not only on the stack, but also on the heap, or in the memory for the global and static data), and passing to a function the address of the place in a processor register (e.g., RDI for x86, Linux, and GCC), so that the function can create the return value at the pointed address.
-We don’t need a temporary place, but only an extra register.
+The modern call convention allows the place for the return value be allocated anywhere in memory (not only on the stack, but also on the heap, or in the memory for the global and static data), and passing to a function the address of the place, so that the function can create the return value at the destination pointed.
+We don’t need a temporary place anymore.
+For instance, for x86, Linux, and GCC, the address is passed to a function on the stack last, while to a constructor in the RDI register.

-The following example demonstrates that a result can be returned anywhere (as the modern call convention allows), and not only on the stack (as the legacy convention stipulated).
-In the example the function returns an object directly in the place of memory for global and static data, without copying the object using a temporary place required by the legacy call convention.
+The following example demonstrates that a result can be returned anywhere (now that we have the modern call convention), and not only on the stack (as the legacy convention stipulated in the past): the function returns its value (an object) by creating it in the place for the global variable a (allowed by the modern call convention), without copy-initializing a from a temporary object on the stack (required by the legacy call convention).

 A foo()